 At the hotel

-Free WiFi throughout, spa, yoga classes, concierge, private beach, fitness room, kids’ club.
-In rooms: Minibar, safe, air conditioning, private terrace, satellite TV, blackout curtains.
+Free WiFi throughout, gardens, spa, yoga classes, library, concierge, boutique, private beach, fitness room, kids’ club, golf and tennis courts nearby.
+In rooms: Minibar with free soft drinks, safe, air conditioning, private terrace, satellite TV, blackout curtains.

 Our favourite rooms